-This disease is strongly linked to collie breeds such as rough collies, Shetland sheepdogs, border collies, smooth collies and Australian shepherds.
-Of those dogs who have CEA, around 25 percent have seriously impaired vision or are blind.
+This disease is strongly linked to collie breeds such as rough collies, Shetland sheepdogs, Border Collies, smooth collies and Australian Shepherds.
+Of those dogs who have CEA, around 25% have seriously impaired vision or are blind.

 Although there is no cure or treatment, the good news is that genetic screening tests are now available.
 Through responsible breeding, this disease should become increasingly rare.

 A newborn puppy’s eyes open around 7–10 days old.
 While some puppies with CEA are only mildly affected, others may be blind, even within the same litter.
 Indeed, the same puppy may have different lesions in each eye.

 The signs of CEA are those associated with poor sight such as bumping into objects and locating food by smell rather than sight.
 A blind puppy will not blink when a finger is waved close to the eyeball, and bumps into objects in a room he is not used to.

 Happily, this condition does not deteriorate — with 1 important exception — and so the eyesight the puppy has at 12 weeks old remains with him for life.

 The exception is dogs who develop retinal detachment, which can happen suddenly at any age.
 Coloboma, one of the defects associated with CEA, weakens the retina’s attachment to the back of the eye, causing the retina to peel away, resulting in blindness.

 If the mother and father both carry the CEA gene (an autosomal recessive trait), then their puppies most likely will have the condition.

 If only 1 parent has the faulty gene, the puppies are not affected, but are carriers.
 If they are mated to another carrier, their offspring will have CEA.

 The physical defects in the eye are caused by improper development of the fetal eye when the pup is in the womb.